re-doubt/ton-etl/datalake/README.md

 ## Jetton metadata snapshots

-``jetton_metadata`` table allows to get the full history of jetton metadata changes.
+``jetton_metadata`` table allows to get the full history of jetton metadata changes but for most cases it is more suitable to have the latest snapshot of jetton metadata.
+To simplify usage in this case daily snapshots with the latest metadata are created.

+Partition field: __snapshot_date__
+URL: **s3://ton-blockchain-public-datalake/v1/jetton_metadata_snapshots/**

+This table contains the same data as ``jetton_metadata`` table but only for the latest snapshot for each jetton.

+Note: for performance reasons daily snapshots are splited into 10 files.

+It is recommended to use ``jetton_metadata_latest`` view to get the latest snapshot of jetton metadata (see [athena_ddl.sql](./athena_ddl.sql)).

 ## DEX Swaps